 How do you think the RAPID Intern Program will impact your future career?

-This program thought me leadership, teamwork, and above all, how to rethink chemical processes and communicating them effectively to solicit solutions for process intensification.
-As an aspiring business, engineering and project leader these add on skill sets and impacts my career by helping me to stand out as a critical thinker and value the importance of having a hypothesis and testing it; ultimately helping my creativity.
-Industry thrives on creativity and innovation and I see myself making not just a direct impact but making an impact quickly within the professional space.
+This program taught me leadership, teamwork, and above all, how to rethink chemical processes and communicate them effectively to solicit solutions for process intensification (PI).
+As an aspiring business, engineering and project leader, these new skills impact my career by helping me to stand out as a critical thinker and helping me value the importance of having a hypothesis and testing it; and ultimately, this experience helps develop my creativity.
+Industry thrives on creativity and innovation, and I see myself making not just a direct impact, but also making one quickly in the professional world.

 I plan to continue my research at the University of Pittsburgh through curious application of process intensification tools, while I search for a job in industry after I graduate in spring 2020.